top of page

 2. Sideways Disinheritance

-a surviving partner still has the benefit of those assets, however if they remarry the assets remain in the trust and will not pass to the new spouse - this ensures that any assets placed in trust are protected from being inherited by someone who they are not intended for.
+If the bulk of assets remain in the Family Protection Trust you don't have to fear that through a remarriage your estate could bypass your children to a new spouse.
+While assets are held in a Trust a surviving partner still has the benefit of those assets, however if they remarry the assets remain in the trust and will not pass to the new spouse - this ensures that any assets placed in trust are protected from being inherited by someone who they are not intended for.

 3. Children's Legal Rights

 If the inheritance of certain assets by your children is a concern, then a Family Protection Trust can help.
-If you pass away while assets are held in a trust, those assets can only be distributed by your trustees in the way which you instructed.
-Children do not legally have a right to assets held in a trust unless you wish them to do so.
+If you pass away while assets are held in a Trust, those assets can only be distributed by your trustees in the way which you instructed.
+Children do not legally have a right to assets held in a Trust unless you wish them to do so.

 4. Children Inheriting At The Wrong Time